TapendraBaduwal/Chatbot-using-RASA-NLU/README.md

 # Chatbot-using-RASA-NLU
 Rasa is an open source machine learning framework for automated text and voice-based conversations.
-Understand messages, hold conversations, and connect to messaging channels and APIs.
+Understand messages, hold conversations, and connect to messaging channels and APIs..